Google Earth Water Supply Forecast Data Layer

 The Google Earth application requires a fast internet connection.
 Ensure your system matches the

 requirements outlined by

-that alternatives to Google Earth exist, such as NASA's
+Note: There are alternatives to Google Earth, such as NASA's WorldWind and ESRI's

 ArcExplorer, both of which are free.

-3) Load the water supply forecast ".kmz" data file from the link
+3) Download the water supply forecast ".kmz" data file from the link

 below.
 The application may automatically launch on opening the file.

-individual sites for more info, both on the map and in the "Places"
+individual sites for more information, both on the map and in the "Places"

 frame on the left.
 Use the "Places" frame to find a specific water